Post-traumatic stress disorder: War-related trauma, refugees

+Service members are exposed to traumatic events during war.
+After deployment, to a combat zone, exposure to life-threatening situations is common.
+Other common events could be injury or death, been in a serious accident or handled human remains.

 Military service in combat is a risk factor for developing PTSD.
 Around 22% of people exposed to combat develop PTSD; in about 25% of military personnel who develop PTSD, its appearance is delayed.

 Refugees are also at an increased risk for PTSD due to their exposure to war, hardships, and traumatic events.
 The rates for PTSD within refugee populations range from 4% to 86%.
 While the stresses of war affect everyone involved, displaced persons are more so than others.

 Challenges related to the overall psychosocial well-being of refugees are complex and individually nuanced.
 Refugees have reduced levels of well-being and a high rate of mental distress due to past and ongoing trauma.
 Groups that are particularly affected and whose needs often remain unmet are women, older people, and unaccompanied minors.
 Post-traumatic stress and depression in refugee populations also tend to affect their educational success.